mjoblin/netdumplings/docs/index.rst

 NetDumplings requires `Python 3.5`_ or higher, and relies on the fantastic `scapy3k`_ and `websockets`_ modules.
 The source is on `GitHub`_.

+For an example of a 3D browser-based network visualization using NetDumplings, see `packscape`_.

 What's a dumpling?
 ------------------